 BP101Fund has raised and upward of 200K.
 Of that, several thousand has been disbursed to families of fallen agents, $5,209 has been granted to The Brian Terry Foundation, $3,981 has been granted the Border Patrol Foundation and it's remainder sits in a scholarship Fund, waiting to be awarded!
 In 2016, BP101Fund awarded their first scholarships to Border Patrol spouses!

 “It is terribly sad to lose one of our own.”
 Says Kelley.
-“Since Nick’s death, we’ve lost another two great agents: Alexander Giannini and Manny Alvarez.
+“Since Nick’s death, we’ve lost another four great agents: Alexander Giannini, Manny Alvarez, Rob Hotton and Luis Pena.
 And prior to Brian’s murder, we lost fine men who worked hard to keep us safe.
 That is not lost on us.
-We don’t take their sacrifice lightly and we are honored to remember them.”
+My own husband had a near death experience serving as an agent in Tucson Sector.
+We don’t take their sacrifices lightly and we are honored to remember them.”

 Holly and Kelley, with their team of race volunteers, do not receive any sort of compensation for their efforts.
 Truly, a labor of love, they do what they can to properly remember Tucson Sectors fallen Border Patrol brothers.
 They are so very thankful for the many supporters that have supported our border patrol families in Southern Arizona.
 Thank you for partnering with us to bless others and remember our fallen.